 Cough is usually the first sign of a disease, and chronic cough can have people worried.
 Chronic cough may be caused by asthma, obstructive pulmonary disease, gastroesophageal reflux disorder, and lung damage, and possibly even heart problems.

 What few realize is that chronic cough may also be a sign or symptom of anxiety.
-Those with anxiety coughing often show signs of poor breathing, and coughing may be the result.
+Those with anxious coughing often show signs of poor breathing, and coughing may be the result.

 The Mind and Coughing